-If you define images in the translation file you need to have an image defined for every step - the default image will be displayed for steps without images and you probably don't want that (and as stated above - you cannot change the default image since that image will then be used for all steps).
+If you define images in the translation file you need to have an image defined for every step (explicitly or through the Default tag); the default Stream Deck image will be displayed for steps without images and you probably don't want that (and as stated above - you cannot change the default image since that image will then be used for all steps).

 The full path to images must be defined.
 To simplify path definitions, replacement strings can be used enclosed by % characters.